Nmap for Penetration Testing

 - What ports are open?

-- What services are running?
+- What services and versions are running?

 - Is traffic being filtered?

-Confirm Your Network
+Confirm the Network Range

 ip addr